patmorin/patmorin.github.io/problems/gridobstacle.md

 # Triangulations

-Initially, we thought that there might be no non-blocking grid-obstacle representation of the triangular grid, but then we found one:
+Initially, we thought that there might be no non-blocking grid obstacle representation of the triangular grid, but then we found one:

 <div class="theorem">
-   The infinite triangular grid has a non-blocking grid-obstacle representation.
+   The infinite triangular grid has a non-blocking grid obstacle representation.
 </div>

 ![triangular grid](images/triangular-grid.svg)